-Compact Service Corps AmeriCorps members provide a diverse array of services in the following three focus areas:
+Compact Service Corps AmeriCorps members provide a diverse array of services in the following two focus areas:

 - Healthy Futures

-Depending on your focus area, service project examples might include tutoring and mentoring K-12 children and youth, recruiting and training volunteers, or providing mental health services to community members.
+Depending on your focus area, service project examples might include tutoring and mentoring K-12 children and youth, or providing mental health services to community members.